Business Loans For Bad Credit

 Finance providers may also look into the following factors:

 Any business County Court Judgements - Lenders may look at how many you have received and the frequency.
-Don’t let a CCJ put you off from applying, you may well be surprised with the positive outcome.
+Don’t let a CCJ put you off from applying; you may well be surprised by the positive outcome.

 Business credit scores are usually measured on a scale of 0-100.
-Credit reference agency Experian, categorise low risk borrowers as having a business credit score of 80-100, medium risk between 50-79 and high risk between 1-49.
+Credit reference agency Experian categorises low-risk borrowers as having a business credit score of 80-100, medium-risk borrowers between 50-79, and high-risk borrowers between 1-49.

 The minimum credit score lenders are willing to accept will depend on the lender’s criteria and the loan type you apply for.
 Alternative lenders can offer fewer credit requirements than traditional lenders, which makes lending far more accessible for businesses with adverse credit.